 The conducting core, in combination with ear training, harmony, arranging, tonal harmony and counterpoint, and music technology courses, will provide you with a broad-based musical vocabulary, important skills for your major studies, and a well-rounded musical background.

-The conducting core courses for all majors other than music education and music therapy are COND-211: Conducting 1 and COND-212: Conducting 2 or COND-216: Conducting 1 with Live Keyboard Ensemble and COND-217: Conducting 2 with Live Keyboard Ensemble.
+The conducting core courses for all majors other than music education and music therapy are COND-211: Conducting 1 and COND-212: Conducting 2, or COND-216: Conducting 1 with Live Keyboard Ensemble and COND-217: Conducting 2 with Live Keyboard Ensemble.
 By the successful completion of the two courses, students will have the basic knowledge and technique for conducting and rehearsing instrumental and vocal ensembles in a variety of styles, genres, and songs, including their own compositions.
-They will be able to evaluate and analyze scores in preparation of conducting rehearsals and performances.
+They will be able to evaluate and analyze scores in preparation for conducting rehearsals and performances.

-Upon completion of this program, students will:
+Upon completion of the conducting core, students will:

-- Express a variety of tempos, articulations, dynamics, phrasing, and expressions through conducting gestures;
+- express a variety of tempos, articulations, dynamics, phrasing, and expressions through conducting gestures;

-- Understand the standard setups of an orchestra and orchestral score;
+- understand the standard setups of an orchestra and orchestral score;

-- Analyze scores, including standard transpositions and clefs, and expressive/performance terminology;
+- analyze scores, including standard transpositions and clefs, and expressive/performance terminology;

-- Make informed interpretive decisions based on score analysis;
+- make informed interpretive decisions based on score analysis;

-- Anticipate and plan for rehearsal problems based on score analysis; and
+- anticipate and plan for rehearsal problems based on score analysis; and

-- Develop deep knowledge of some essential repertoire.
+- develop deep knowledge of some essential repertoire.